Albert Einstein once said, “If I can’t picture it, I can’t understand it.”

 - Encourage students to use all five of their senses to build a more vivid picture.
 What do they see, hear, smell, taste, feel?
 Do a group mind-map to help cover all the senses.

 - Practice visualizing with students by having them close their eyes and picture a scene you are describing (it could be made up, or you could read a description from a book), then have them add further details from what they imagined.

 - Play a “soundscape” and have students create a mental picture of where they are and what they see, hear, smell, taste, and feel.

 - With a text in front of them, have students point out the words that most helped them to visualize while reading.
 Have them compare with their peers to see if some words were more helpful than others, and why.

 - When students are writing, have them visualize their setting using all their five senses.
 Encourage them to build these ideas into their work.
 Remind students that using descriptive words will help their readers to visualize and create a vivid picture.

 - Check out our free visualizing lesson and anchor chart to introduce this reading strategy to your students.

-Want a strategies resource for your whole class?
+Want a comprehension strategies resource for your whole class?

-Try CSI Literacy Kits for mainstream classes and Enhance Literacy for intervention classes.
-Both resources are complete with short texts, lesson plans, collaborative learning, student reflection journals, and digital resources.
+Try CSI Literacy Kits and CSI Chapters for mainstream classes, or Enhance Literacy for targeted teaching and intervention classes.
+These resources are complete with texts, lesson plans, collaborative learning, graphic organizers, and digital resources.
 Download sample texts from our resources.